 These are mainly the goods or services provided by firms for public welfare like education, public transport, healthcare.
 They are also a significant part of aggregate supply as a large part of economy flourishes on enabling the infrastructure so that these products can reach the end-user comfortably like IT services, pharma, transport

 These are the goods and services that are produced for export and help in making the economy compete globally.

 Aggregate supply in an economy is calculated at a corresponding price level for a particular period of time.
 It is represented graphically by aggregate supply curve which defines the relationship between the goods that firms produce and the price levels at which they are provided.

-Short Run Aggregate Supply vs Long Run Aggregate Supply
+Short Run Aggregate Supply vs Long-Run Aggregate Supply

 However, in the long run, if prices show an upward trend then businesses can strategize and increase capacity with time.
 This increased capacity will automatically boost supply.
-In long run, more capital can be infused into the business to drive improvements in productivity, efficiency, technical know-how of workers, technological advancements etc. Simply put, in short, run prices can change but productivity factors like wages, hikes, machinery, equipment and technology set up are held constant, but in long term, both prices and productivity factors can change.
+In the long run, more capital can be infused into the business to drive improvements in productivity, efficiency, technical know-how of workers, technological advancements, etc. Simply put, in short, run prices can change but productivity factors like wages, hikes, machinery, equipment and technology set up are held constant, but in long term, both prices and productivity factors can change.

 Graphically long-run aggregate supply (LRAS) curve is assumed to be vertical as price level changes do not affect much and supply is driven more by the technological advancements and increased efficiency in production.
-On the other hand, short-run aggregate supply (SRAS) is assumed to be an upward sloping as it reacts to change in price because of an abrupt change in demand.
+On the other hand, short-run aggregate supply (SRAS) is assumed to be an upward sloping as it reacts to a change in price because of an abrupt change in demand.

 What Causes Shifts in Aggregate Supply?